-Myron Peterson is the assistant general manager at the Home2 Suites by Hilton in Kansas City, Missouri.
-Peterson, who works full-time at the hotel, recently became a first-time father with the birth of his son.
+In 2019 when this profile was written, Peterson was a full-time assistant general manager at a hotel in Kansas City, Missouri.
+He also had recently become a first-time father with the birth of his son.

-On top of a career and fatherhood, Peterson also is completing his bachelor's degree in hospitality management at Kansas State University's Olathe campus.
+On top of a career and fatherhood, Peterson was completing his bachelor's degree in hospitality management at Kansas State University's Olathe campus.

-Peterson's decision to finish his degree comes after years of working in the hospitality industry without one.
+His decision to finish his degree came after years of working in the hospitality industry without one.
 Partway through completing his degree at a large university, Peterson decided to drop out of the program with the intention of returning at a later date.

 "At the time, I thought the longer I waited to go back to the school, the easier it would be," Peterson said.
 "But I started to realize that the longer I wait, the harder it's gotten in my daily life, especially now with work and my son.
 Recently, I started meeting some new people in my life who have been encouraging me to go back to school and I've realized there's no more waiting."

-One of those new people in his life is Brett Horton, professor of practice in hospitality management.
+One of those new people in his life was K-State Olathe's professor in hospitality management.
 The two met at a Hotel and Lodging Association meeting and Peterson told Horton he was considering going back to school.

 Why did you decide to finish your bachelor's degree?